stephanie zabriskie

 The organization delivers new and expanded access to education, clean water, hygiene, renewable energy, food systems, sustainable economic independence, and healthcare, while also championing women’s equality through initiatives that build ongoing revenue streams for women-led collectives.

 Beyond traditional aid, Humanculture invests in art, culture, and storytelling as powerful tools to preserve knowledge and pride in communities whose traditions are threatened by globalization.
-Indigenous leadership and wisdom form the foundation for sustainable solutions that benefit both people and the planet.
+Indigenous leadership and wisdom form the foundation for sustainable solutions that benefit people and the planet.

 By implementing projects such as protecting pollinators, conserving grasslands and waterways, and safeguarding local flora and fauna, Humanculture helps communities sustainably maintain vital ecosystems.
 These projects demonstrate that preserving Indigenous knowledge is the most effective path toward ecological and societal sustainability.

-Speaking.
-Curation.
+Curation. writing.
 Mentorship.

 Stephanie has been a regular speaker at Columbia University, Fordham University, and private events in Washington, D.C., where she has engaged with professors, policymakers, artists, and business leaders on topics of leadership, cultural preservation, and sustainability.